ianepreston/blog/posts/2023-04-09-network-rework.md

 rules so the guest network isn't actually any more/less secure right now, but at least they're joining the correct network and nothing is immediately breaking.

 # Set up SSIDs with VLAN tags

+This part is a little scary because almost all of my devices in this house are on WiFi so if I break this I'm going to have a bad time.
+I think I'm just going to prove out the actual VLAN activity working and that nothing breaks just by being on a different network before I set up firewall rules.
+Right now my APs are still on my unmanaged switch.
+I think I first want to create new SSIDs with VLAN tags, confirm that doesn't break anything on the unmanaged side, and then move them over to the managed switch and see what happens.

+Over in my unifi controller portal the first thing I have to do is create networks for each of the VLANs I'm using.
+On the networks panel I add two networks named \[Trust/Guest\]VLAN and give them the appropriate VLAN tags.
+Over on WiFi I'm going to keep my existing SSID and just make it the guest network.
+This seems like the easiest way to handle migration and it will reduce confusion for guests.
+I'll change the network for that one from `default` to `GuestVLAN`.
+I'm not going to make it a guest network at this point, I'm not even sure what that will do if my router isn't Unifi.
+I'll handle firewall rules in pfsense later.
+I make a second network for the trust VLAN and I should be basically good to go.
+At this point my controller can't actually see my APs.
+I can ping them from the server that's running it, but I think since they're on different networks some broadcast that they're using for discovery isn't working.
+I'm guessing/hoping that all I'll have to do to address this is move them over to the other network.
+Down in the utility room again I change over the APs to their designated ports on the switch.
+They both come back up and pick up the static leases I assigned for them.
+Checking the Unifi console both of them show up with the status "Adopting", which is better than not visible at all.
+While the adoption is happening I take a look at my phone.
+I am online, but I've pulled an IP in the `Infra` range, so the VLAN tags aren't being applied yet.
+That makes sense given the APs are still adopting so they wouldn't have been able to incorporate any configs.
+The Unifi web interface now has them cycling between "Adopting" and "Offline" although I can still consistently ping them.
+I think something about moving my controller has broken the APs connections.
+I perform a factory reset on the APs and try again.
+Something about the credentials don't seem to be working.
+Let's try forgetting the AP and re-adopting it.
+It feels like it should work, I even get a notification that the AP has been adopted, but it still hangs on adotping.
+Still not working.
+Let's try a firmware update on the AP through ssh.

+Ok, firmware is updated, devices have been rebooted.
+I've also set the existing entries for both devices to "Forget" in the web UI.
+Both of them show back up as adoptable.
+I click adopt on one of them and eventually it just shows up as offline in the web portal even though I can still ssh into it.
+Let's try another factory reset now that I've done the firmware update.
+After running that command I can't ssh back into it.
+Power cycle the AP to see if that comes back up.
+Hmm, it comes back up but the firmware version is back.
+Looking at the AP it seems to start off with the default inform address, but when I set it to the correct one it goes back to the old IP of my controller server.
+After a bit of searching I realize that this is because I had to hard code the inform IP setting in the controller so it didn't use the docker IP of the container it was in, and that was set to my old IP.
+Let's try adopting again.
+Ok!
+One of them at least has switched over to "Getting Ready".
+That's farther than I've made it before.
+After a bit more waiting they both come back online.
+What a relief.
+Checking my phone I am now pulling an IP in the `192.168.30.0/24` range so it looks like VLAN tags worked too!

+I'm super curious at this point to see how my laptop will respond to getting VLAN tags from the WiFi.
+Will I still not be able to connect with WSL?
+I can?!?
+I'm so extra strength confused right now.
+Connecting to either SSID pulls the correct IP and WSL works just fine.
+Running traceroute confirms that it is routing traffic through the correct gateway address for whichever VLAN I'm on.
+Just to make sure I'm not totally losing it I plug back into the cable for my work machine that's on the guest VLAN and confirm I can reproduce the failure on WSL.
+I can.
+I have absolutely no idea what to make of this.

 # Create Wireguard Tunnels